A family medicine team in Arizona

 What are the benefits of seeing a registered nurse for an annual wellness visit?

-Medicare launched a new program that provides a comprehensive review of your wellness needs by a registered nurse.
+Medicare has a program that allows for a comprehensive review of your wellness needs by a registered nurse.
 This is of great help to your primary care provider in making your visit efficient.
 Nurse visits are also used to follow up with you about chronic, stable conditions and to address some of your preventive care needs.

 Do I really need an annual examination?